 BEYOND ZERO: 1914-1918

 This seminar will focus on Bill Morrison's film, Beyond Zero: 1914-1918.
-Sourced from original 35mm nitrate footage shot during the first World War, the work pieces together a unique visual exploration from footage that has never been viewed by modern audiences, and will never be seen again outside of this film.
+Sourced from original 35mm nitrate footage shot during the first World War, the work pieces together a unique visual exploration from footage never before viewed by modern audiences, and never to be be seen again outside of this film.
 Serbian composer Aleksandra Vrebalov created the score, commissioned and performed by the Kronos Quartet.

 Bill Morrison‘s films are instantly recognizable for their meticulous combination of rare archival material and commissioned contemporary music.
 With his detailed meditations on impermanence, visuality, sound, and often on film itself, he is producing one of the most distinctively coherent bodies of work in contemporary American cinema.